Falco927/MS2-ftmp-/README.md

 For my main Project goal/ User goal...

-This is not a new concept but it helped me to understand how to create something interesting and funny for any ages applying...
+This is not a new concept but it helped me to understand how to create something interesting and funny for any ages and apply some of the learned.
 In this Project I tried to implement some of the learned technologies  and I used to
 develop this game concept.